camunda/camunda/client/README.md

 Defines the public interface of the directory.
 Usually re-exports the default component export as a named export.
 In some cases, it might also export other resources.

-### Readme.js

-Documentation of the component for react-styleguidist.
-Add this file only to the components you want to appear in styleguide.
-Details on [react-styleguist](https://react-styleguidist.js.org/docs/documenting.html).

 ## Developing UI components

 ### The `src/modules` directory